-Semester Course title & Cr Credits Dui ration (per week) Eligibility Prerequisite Credits Lecture Tutorial Practical/ Practice Criteria IV/VI/VIII Basic Environment al Economics - ECON070 4 3 1 0 Class 12th ECON001/E CON025
+Semester Course title Credits Dui ation (per week) Eligibility Criteria Prerequisite & Code Credits Lecture Tutorial Practical/ Practice IV/VI/VIII Basic Environment al Economics - ECON070 4 3 1 0 Class 12th ECON001/E CON025

 - The objective of this course is to provide basic knowledge of environmental economics, and its relationship between microeconomics and welfare economics. - It covers the sig- nificance and application of Environmental Economics in the present environmental challenges in India.
 It describes and comprehends various environmental policies by de- ploying various policy instruments as well as measure the various market and non-market benefits of environmental policies. - Finally, the course addresses the transboundary en- vironmental problems, and challenges related to trade and the environment.